 We love the way that Twenty Over Ten client, YellowWood Wealth Solutions, LLC, chose.
 The strong quote over the tranquil cover photo does a great job of drawing in the visitor and immediately making them feel at ease.

 Why is it so important to have a strong “About” section on your Business’ page?
 One of the key areas of your company Facebook page that needs to always be up to date is the About section, which includes your business address with a map, phone number, company website link and your office hours.
 These key elements are so important, because if a visitor or prospective client can’t find how to contact you, then they will probably move on to someone else who has their information more easily listed!
 You don’t want to miss out on gaining a new client because you were not easy to contact!

 In the above image, Twenty Over Ten client, Arazon Financial Group, has an “About” section that includes all the pertinent information that you would need to easily contact them.

 4. Page “Likes” vs. Post “Likes”

-How can I make my post effective?
+how can I make sure my posts are effective?

-I have my company Facebook…now what?
+I have my company facebook…now what?

-- Another way to get more exposure for your individual company posts/updates and also get more “likes” on your page is to re-share any updates you make on your company page on your personal Facebook page.
+Another way to get more exposure for your individual company posts/updates and also get more “likes” on your page is to re-share any updates you make on your company page on your personal Facebook page.
 This way all of your friends on Facebook are able to see and likely to follow your company Facebook page.